 SPECIFICATIONHigh Frequency Amplifier 300 KHz to 300 MHz

 The price of the VHF Broadband Amplifier, which is also suitable for HF and MF bands, in a Mini FLEXI-BOX is dependant on the connectors required.
-To find the price for your connector preference or to make a purchase, select your connector requirements in the boxes beside the photograph below and then hit "Add to Cart".
+To find the price for your connector preference or to make a purchase, select your connector requirements in the boxes beside the photograph above and then hit "Add to Cart".

 The Very High Frequency amplifier is built in a Mini size FLEXI-BOX on a dedicated PCB.
 The screened box has one 50Ω input and one 50Ω output.
 It can be used as a test measurement aid or a general purpose VHF amplifier.
 The DC input is fitted with a feed through capacitor with a solder tag and can be supplied with 11 to 17 Volts thus making it suitable for radio hams running a +13.8 Volt supply system.
 The RF connectors can be selected from BNC, N, SMA and TNC.
 Other connector types could be fitted if required in quantity.
 We can build and test these at Chemandy with a gain of 16.2 dB ± 0.2 dB and a 1 dB compression output power from greater than +11 dBm at 50 MHz to greater than +5 dBm at 300 MHz, the gain ripple is less than ± 0.2 dB from 0.3 MHz to 300 MHz.
 Input and Output return loss are both better than 20dB across the whole frequency range.
 The amplifier does perform well down to about 50 KHz but is not tested in production to less than 300 KHz.